Sunday, July 30, 2006

 Ranked among the 4 Star restaurants and snagging the number 1 slot in the burger category, I have no argument with this one.
-I would have liked to see it a bit higher, but think that maybe it was demoted a little for its infamous line.
+I would have liked to see it a bit higher, but I think that maybe it was demoted a little for its infamous line.
 As with many popular NYC attractions (Shakespeare in the Park, movie night at Bryant Park, anything at Central Park) faithful patrons have devised all sorts of elaborate strategies for how to avoid waiting in what seems like an interminable queue just for an addictive Shack Burger, fries, and the frozen custard flavor of the day.
-There’s now even a camera installed so that hungry devotees can check online to schedule their arrival so as to avoid the crowds.
+At one stage they even installed a camera so that hungry devotees could check online to schedule their arrival so as to avoid the crowds.

 Thanks very much to them for having their 2006 opening day preview on my birthday this year.
 It was so worth it, and I even have the card to prove that I was there among the early-birds.